 2.3.
-2.3 Priority Point Placement System
+Priority Point Placement System

 The City has established a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
 While not a minimum requirement, the selection of BMR tenants and homebuyers will be based on a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
-Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, including with an additional priority point awarded to public service-employees who work in Cupertino (for instance, teachers, other school district employees, and city employees, including police and firefighters).
+Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, with an additional priority point awarded to public employees who work in Cupertino (for instance, teachers, other school district employees, and city employees, including police and firefighters).
 The priority point placement system point scale is listed below.

-Applicants can receive up to a maximum of three4 points based on the following criteria below:
+Applicants can receive up to a maximum of 4 points based on the following criteria below:

 One Point = Cupertino resident

-Two Points = Employment Working in Cupertino
+Two Points = Working in Cupertino

 One Point = Public Employee Working in Cupertino

-Applicants receiving twothree points shall be considered the highest priority-Applicants; applicants receiving twothree points shall be considered the second highest priority-Applicants receiving one point two points shall be considered the third highest priority-Applicants; applicants receiving one point shall be considered the fourth highest priority; and applicants receiving zero points shall be considered the lowest priority.
+Applicants receiving four points shall be considered the highest priority; applicants receiving three points shall be considered the second highest priority; applicants receiving two points shall be considered the third highest priority; applicants receiving one point shall be considered the fourth highest priority; and applicants receiving zero points shall be considered the lowest priority.